clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 Summary would be that this project is well suited for rapid development as well as for minimizing maintenance and change cost.
 It is fusion of IAM, Data Modelling and replacement for CRUD approach.

-**Do you receive any other funding to work on this project?** No, I'm not receiving any other founding.
-But I am co-founder of Neyho and I (that is we) would like to share our work with Clojure community

 **Is there anything else you would like us to know?** I would like to share that IAM has been one of important subjects when working on enterprise level projects.
 Project applied above helped us in many ways to overcome enterprise level presence and onboard people towards common goal through usage of Data Modeling  <br>

 ---